Best Herbal Teas For Congestion That Help Ease Symptoms

 - Cover the pan with a tight lid and infuse the spices for a minimum of 8 – 10 minutes.

 - Strain the herbs or remove the infuser and serve hot or warm.

 Although the method of making herbal tea at home is quite simple and easy, I suggest following the tips below to get the best flavours and benefits out of the tea:

 - Use whole spices and whole herbs where possible for making herbal tea.

 - Gently pound or crush whole spices in a mortar pestle to release its oils and flavours.

 - Tear or rub herbs between your palms to release flavour before adding them.

-- If the taste of herbal tea is too strong or bitter for your taste add honey or palm sugar.
+- If the taste of herbal tea is too strong or bitter for your taste, reduce infusion or boiling time and/or add honey or palm sugar.
 Adding normal sugar does more harm than good if consumed during those mucous stuffed days!

 What are Your Favourite Teas to Beat the Cold?

 The above 7 cold bashing spice tea recipes are few that I have tried and tested and can swear by their benefits.